Top 5 PCB Design Rules You Need to Know

 #4 - Keeping Things Separate

-There are some routing guidelines for PCB about how to group and separate components and traces so that you ensure easy routing while preventing electrical interference.
-These grouping guidelines can also help with thermal management as you might need to separate high power components.
+There are some routing guidelines for PCB design rules about how to group and separate components and traces so that you ensure easy routing while preventing electrical interference.
+These grouping guidelines can also help with thermal management as you might need to separate high-power components.

 Some components are best placed in the PCB layout design by grouping them together in one area.
 The reason is that they might be part of a circuit and they may only connect to each other, so there would be no need to place the components on different sides or areas of the board.
 PCB layout then becomes an exercise in designing and laying out individual groups of circuitry so that they can be easily connected together with traces.